17 Easy No-Heat Hairstyling Hacks

-This hack may seems like mission impossible, especially if you’re dealing with naturally curly or frizz-prone hair.
+This hack may seem like mission impossible, especially if you’re dealing with naturally curly or frizz-prone hair.
 But with a little patience and some practice, you’ll find it’s well worth the time and effort.
-Similar to creating waves, when you straighten your hair without heat, your hair will need to set overnight or for several hours during the day—the summer heat will help speed up drying time!
+Similar to creating waves, when you straighten your hair without heat, your hair will need to be set overnight or for several hours during the day—the summer heat will help speed up drying time!

 Supersize Your Curlers

 While Lady Gaga’s 2010 “Telephone” video may have put Coke-can curlers in the spotlight, she certainly wasn’t the first to go big with this old-school hair-setting technique.
 Women in the ‘60s used oversize curlers (and often real soda cans) to style their tresses.
 While this method does help create volume and large curls, the large diameter of the cans or curlers actually straightens naturally wavy and even curly tresses when wrapped tightly around.

 Sure, nothing beats that blast of hot hair for smoothing away kinks and curls, but when you’re avoiding heat, blow-drying with cold air could be your second best option.
 While your tresses may not turn out as silky smooth as when you use your hair dryer, you’ll certainly achieve a relaxed look.